vlavrynovych/msr/docs/api/core-classes.md

 > The rollback process calls `down()` methods in reverse chronological order and removes migration records from the schema version table.
 Ensure your down() methods properly reverse all changes made by the corresponding up() methods.

 {: .important }
-> If a migration is missing a down() method, `downTo()` will throw an error and stop.
+> If a migration is missing a down() method, `down()` will throw an error and stop.
 All migrations must implement down() if you plan to use rollback functionality.

 ---